secretstartups/handbook/content/handbook/marketing/marketing-team-processes.md

 ### Travel Costs

 Travel expenses (food, hotel stays, arline tickets, etc.) must also be tracked utilizing Allocadia IDs/Campaign Tags.
-You will include the Allocadia ID/Campaign Tag in the `classification` field in Expensify when you are completing your expense report.
-The instructions for how to request the Allocadia ID/Campaign Tag be created in NetSuite > Expensify can be found [here](/handbook/marketing/#how-to-create-and-manage-allocadia-idscampaign-tags).
+You will include the Allocadia ID/Campaign Tag in the `classification` field in Navan when you are completing your expense report.
+The instructions for how to request the Allocadia ID/Campaign Tag be created in NetSuite > Navan can be found [here](/handbook/marketing/#how-to-create-and-manage-allocadia-idscampaign-tags).
 Additional information regarding travel can be found [here](/handbook/travel/).

 # <i class="fas fa-forward fa-fw color-orange font-awesome"></i> Marketing Rapid Response Process